- ***LOWEST COMMERCIAL LOAN RATES*** MAYBANK 2YR 3M SIBOR Year 1:1.24%, Year 2:1.24%, Year 3:3.24%, Year 4:3.24%

 Do note, however, that visitors to the UK returning to Singapore will have to serve a 14-day quarantine here at a dedicated facility, and bear all the costs of doing so.
 With Greater Manchester joining Liverpool City Region and Lancashire in England’s highest tier of restrictions for residents and Wales entering into a 17-day lockdown, travel to the UK does not seem like a good idea right now even if it is permitted.

-Singapore and Hong Kong have announced an agreement to open an Air Travel Bubble.
-Air Travel Bubble between Singapore and Hong Kong will be lauched on 22nd November 2020.
+Following previous deferments and delays, Singapore and Hong Kong have once again announced the launch of an Air Travel Bubble.
+Air Travel Bubble between Singapore and Hong Kong will commence on 26 May 2021.

-As a start, there's only one flight a day into each city with a quota of 200 travellers per flight.
-From Dec 7 2020, this will increase to 200 travellers per flight.
+As a start, there's only one designated ATB flight a day into each city with a quota of 200 travellers per flight for the first two weeks.
+The numbers will be reviewed thereafter.

 Things to note: